tdostilio/e-commerce-order-service/README.md

-# Product Service
+# Order Service

-A NestJS microservice for managing products in our e-commerce platform.
+A NestJS microservice for managing orders in our e-commerce platform.

 ## Prerequisites